🔼The name Harosheth-hagoyim in the Bible

 Harosheth-hagoyim was the home of general Sisera, who was killed by Jael during the war of Naphtali and Zebulun against Jabin, king of Hazor in Canaan (Judges 4:2).
 The lead players of this war on the side of Israel were the general Barak and the judge Deborah.

-The name Harosheth-hagoyim occurs three times in Judges 4 (4:2, 4:13 and 4:16) but it is not wholly sure whether Harosheth-hagoyim is actually a name in its entirety.
+The name Harosheth-hagoyim occurs three times in the fourth chapter of Judges (Judges 4:2, 4:13 and 4:16) but it is not wholly sure whether Harosheth-hagoyim is actually a name in its entirety.
 The final part means "of the nations" or "of the gentiles" and contains the word-or-name Goiim, which means "nations" (see below).

 Neither the Septuagint nor the Vulgate considered -hagoyim as part of the name Harosheth and translated it with words derived from εθνος (ethnos) and gens.
 The King James followed this custom and spoke of Harosheth of the Gentiles.
 Younger versions of the English Bible tend to speak of Harosheth-hagoyim or variations thereof.